Do you need an in-depth analysis to broaden your knowledge on sustainable consumption?

 In line with these elements it is possible to work on the durability of products, also to comply with European directives such as that on the right to repair which will come into force in 2026, but which presents several critical points and does not appear to be conclusive unless accompanied by other complementary regulations.

-The centrality of the circular economy in the creation of sustainable innovative products and services
+The circular economy in creating sustainable innovative products and services

 It is worth remembering how the circular economy offers new opportunities to create innovative products and services, based on the reuse and recycling of materials.
 For example, through the recycling of fabrics, used garments can be transformed into new products.
 Furthermore, recycled fabrics can be used not only for other clothing, but also for furniture padding and sound insulation.